DWWC-22BCSKPIT-901/day-1-files-mantu01714/README.md

    - `Manager`: Includes functionality to add and calculate bonuses based on performance ratings.
    - `Developer`: Includes functionality to add and calculate overtime compensation based on extra hours worked.
 3. Allow input for both types of employees and display their total earnings.

----

-### Usage
-Each exercise is implemented in a separate file.
-You can run the programs individually to test the functionalities.
-Detailed comments are included in the code for better understanding.

-### Contributing
-Feel free to fork this repository and submit pull requests for improvements or additional features.

-### License
-This repository is open-sourced under the MIT License.